Hawke's Bay on top early in Hawke Cup cricket defence - NZ Herald

-Hawke's Bay got off to a good start in the second 2022 defence of minor association's cricket prize the Hawke Cup today with challenger Bay of Plenty electing to bat first but losing its first wicket on just the second ball of the three-day game in Napier.
+Hawke's Bay got off to a good start in the second 2022 defence of minor association's cricket prize the Hawke Cup today with challenger Bay of Plenty 98-5 at lunch after electing to bat at the start of a three-day game at Nelson Park, Napier.

-With the very slightest smattering of rain starting minutes before the 10.30am start at Nelson Park, and continuing threateningly throughout the morning, Bay of Plenty was soon in more trouble and was 30-3 after 11 overs, the top order of the openers and first and second drop out of the way at 46-4 in the 16th over.

-Hawke's Bay started with four slips and a backward point, which had immediate effect when challenger's opener Niven Povey was caught at second slip by Dominic Thompson.
+Hawke's Bay started with four slips and a backward point, which had immediate effect when challenger's opener Niven Povey was caught at second slip by Dominic Thompson, oiff opening bowler Liam Dudding's second ball.

 Dudding finished his first spell with 2-18 off seven overs, and Stoyanoff his with 1-13 off four overs.